Roger Avary Brings 'Paradise Lost' to Life With AI at Ex Machina Studios

 What Sets This Apart

 The combination of elements here has no direct precedent.
-An Academy Award winner adapting a canonical work of Western literature at blockbuster scale, using AI not as a marketing tag but as the actual production mechanism for building Heaven, Hell, and the War in Heaven on screen.
-No other filmmaker at Avary's level has publicly committed to a project of this scope with this dependency on AI world building as the primary tool.
+An Academy Award winner adapting a canonical work of Western literature at blockbuster scale, using AI for the actual production mechanism of building Heaven, Hell, and the War in Heaven on screen.
+No other filmmaker at Avary's level has publicly committed to a project of this scope with this dependency on AI world building.

 Milton's Paradise Lost has drawn directors from Fritz Lang to Ridley Scott over the decades, none of whom reached production on an adaptation.
 The reason was always the same: the cost of realizing it on screen.
 Avary is making a specific claim that AI has retired that objection.